MyEtherWallet/MEWconnect-web-client/README.md

 ### Running the Example:
-The example requires both MEWconnect-Client and MEWconnect-Signal-Server
+The example requires both MEWconnect-Client (this repo) and MEWconnect-Signal-Server (mew-signer-hs)
 >Clone the repo:

 `git clone <repo address>`